astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 ## Oh brother, where art thou?

-Oh where to start...
+Where to start?...
 How about an old, drawn-out tyrannical nightmare to set the mood.

 Most people are aware of George Orwell's book, _1984_.
 In this dystopian society, the remnants of a destablized nation are displayed in full effect.
 The revolution was "won" and have now fully adopted communism.
 Slogans of "The Party" are inscribed in massive letters on the white pyramid of the Ministry of Truth.